polina-koval/email_distribution/README.md

 ```

 After configuring and running, go to the admin panel.
-In it, as a test, you can send emails to existing users.
+In it(users app), as a test, you can send emails to existing users
+(just create email template with template_key = "test").
+In template you can
+use value in format {{value}}.
+Value can be user.username, user.email,
+user.first_name, user.last_name, etc.